First-time visitors to Hawaii often have lots of questions. Trust me, before we moved to Hawaii, I had so many questions!

 When is the best time to visit Hawaii?

-Hawaii is a year-round destination, but the best time to visit depends on personal preferences.
-The months of April to June and September to November generally offer the best combination of great weather and fewer crowds.
+The Spring and Fall months generally offer the best combination of great weather and fewer crowds.

 When is whale season in Hawaii?